xan105/node-win-screen-resolution/README.md

 About
 =====

-A NAPI Native C++ Addons to get the current and all available screen resolution on Windows (DPI Aware).
+A NAPI Native C++ addon to get the current and all available screen resolution on Windows (DPI Aware).

 Example
 =======